 Have children make butterflies to remind them of God’s promise of everlasting life.

 Have kids fold a coffee filter in half.
-Using scissors, make butterfly wings by trimming the folded edges from the center out, careful to leave the center intact.
+Then using scissors, make butterfly wings by trimming the folded edges from the center out, careful to leave the center intact.
 Decorate butterflies by dipping them in watery tempera paint.
 Let the paint bleed into the filters.
 Variations in the color can be guided by dipping different points into the paint.
 Paintbrushes work well to fill in empty spots.
 The filters dry very quickly.

 Once the butterflies are dry, punch a hole in the center of the filter.
 Tie yarn through the hole.